Without Fail: Plot

-The would-be assassins kill two men, one in Colorado and one in Minnesota, who resemble the Vice President and also have the name "B. Armstrong," as a warning message.
-A killer team appears at another event in Bismarck, but Reacher breaks into the church tower where they were hiding out and they flee without a trace.
-On Thanksgiving Day, Armstrong is scheduled to serve food at a lunch buffet at a homeless shelter in Washington DC.
-Reacher and Neagley argue that Armstrong should be warned, and that the event should be cancelled.
-Stuyvesant agrees to bring in the F.B.I. for help; they send Special Agent Bannon, who concludes, based on the weapons used in the Colorado and Minnesota homicides that a Secret Service agent is behind the killings.
-Froelich moves the benefit lunch outside, where the Secret Service can better control who gets close to Armstrong.
+As a warning message, the would-be assassins kill two men, one in Colorado and one in Minnesota, who resemble the Vice President and also have the name "B. Armstrong".
+An assassin team appears at another event in Bismarck, but Reacher confronts them and forces them to flee.
+Armstrong is scheduled to visit a Washington, D.C. homeless shelter on Thanksgiving Day, leading Reacher and Neagley to argue that Armstrong be warned and the event cancelled.
+Stuyvesant agrees to bring in the FBI for help; they send Special Agent Bannon, who concludes that a Secret Service agent is behind the killings.